solo-io/gloo-docs/gloo/docs/dev/writing_auth_plugins/_index.md

 response from the plugin that denied it.

 Each external auth plugin can append, add or override headers from the request it received before dispatching it to the upstream or the next plugin in the chain.
-It is important to understand how headers modifications are handled when more than one plugin gets executed.
+It is important to understand how header modifications are handled when more than one plugin gets executed.

 Let's look at the response you look at the [response object](https://github.com/solo-io/ext-auth-plugins/blob/master/api/interface.go#L15)